OutrunFinance/FFLaunch/README.md

 + **Flexibility and Innovation:** Project teams can use ITokenGenerator interface (subject to review) to customize their launch logic, meeting specific needs and enhancing the project's uniqueness and appeal.

-+ **User Stickiness:** Since investors passively hold tokens, even if they sell all their tokens, the LP remains locked.
-This ensures that users are passively following their invested project, providing potential exposure opportunities for the project.
++ **User Stickiness:** Since investors hold shares of the liquidity locked during the FFLaunch genesis period, each genesis user is considered a shareholder during the liquidity lock period.
+This ensures that users continuously monitor their investments and potentially provide exposure opportunities for the project, significantly reducing operational obstacles for the project's cold start.

 + **Meme-Based Operations:** Given the meme attributes of FFLaunch tokens, project teams can engage with and communicate with users in unique ways through meme-based operations.